neelkagarwal/Sleep_Disorder_Analysis_Power_Bi_Project/README.md

 - How do stress and sleep quality vary with age?
 - What’s the correlation between occupation and physical activity or sleep disorders?

-These are some of the questions that are difficult to answer without interactive insights !
+These are some of the questions that are difficult to answer without interactive insights!

 ---